HpropHeap Predicates

 Proof using. (* FILL IN HERE *) Admitted.

 The lemma hstar_hpure_l stated below explains how to extract a pure fact from an assertion.
-It asserts that the proposition (\[P] \* H) h is equivalent P H h.
-This lemma will also be pervasively used in proofs throughout the subsequent chapters.
+It asserts that the proposition (\[P] \* H) h is equivalent to P H h.
+This lemma will also be used pervasively in proofs in subsequent chapters.

 Exercise: 4 stars, standard, especially useful (hstar_hpure_l)